mikedfunk/php-design-pattern-examples/README.md

 In index.php we setup the App class, attach an observer, and notify all observers after handling the request.
 This lets the observer log that I have visited the page.

+## Template Method
+`composer install` to install symfony components used in this example and set up autoloader.
+This one uses [phpspec](http://phpspec.org) for unit testing.

+This example uses a gun template class which offers the default functionality of returning "Bang!" when the `fire()` method is called.
+There are two different types of child gun classes defined - a bolt-action rifle and a pump-action shotgun.
+They each have their own way of ejecting the shell and chambering a new round via `ejectAndChamber()`.
+Maybe not the best example but it illustrates the point.

+The `Gun` abstract class provides the template for the other guns to specialize from.
+Gun cannot be instantiated - only an extension of it can be.
+It provides default functionality to any child that extends it.
+This defines the template method pattern.